Christian M. 8 min read

 Reducing your business energy and water bills

-As exciting as airborne wind power generation is, it will not affect UK energy prices anytime soon.
+As exciting as airborne wind power generation is, it will not affect domestic or business electricity prices anytime soon.

-So if cheaper energy bills are what you’re looking for, use AquaSwitch to compare the business energy rates available for your property and see if you can make savings just by switching.
+So if cheaper energy bills are what you’re looking for, use AquaSwitch to compare business energy rates available for your property and see if you can make savings just by switching supplier.

 How much could you save?